xuyanshi/xuyanshi.github.io/_posts/2023/2023-05-31-socrates-the-new-server-in-the-cloud.md

 ---
-title: Socrates: The New SQL Server in the Cloud
+title: 'Socrates: The New SQL Server in the Cloud'
 author:
 date: 2023-05-31 05:12 +0800
 categories: [Research, Cloud Database]